Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Convolved Substructure

 Motivated by the above observation that both the perturbative and non-perturbative components of the distribution can be decorrelated using simple shape functions, we propose that we can use shape functions as an efficient way to completely decorrelate two-prong substructure observables by mapping them to reference mass.
 This is what we will call the Convolved Substructure, or CSS procedure.
 Since the shape functions used in hadronization are typically used to shift the distribution to a larger value, for the $D_2$ observable, we will also choose the reference mass to be the lowest mass of interest, ensuring that the shift in the mean required for decorrelation is positive.

 We define the CSS decorrelated $D_2$ observable by

 Here $F_\CSS$ is an as of yet unspecified function with unit norm.
-While we have used the specific example of $D_2$, this applies equally well to any other jet substructure observable.
-We believe that this represents a completely general and efficient way of performing the decorrelation for a given jet substructure observable.
+While we have used the specific example of $D_2$, this approach should apply much more generally, however, we expect that it will only be for IRC safe observables with sufficiently favorable factorization properties that analytic scalings for the $F_\CSS$ function can be derived.
+Within this subset of observables, we believe that this represents a completely general and efficient way of performing the decorrelation.
 Unlike previously proposed analytic approaches, it aims to decorrelate all moments of the distribution, and naturally preserves the domain and norm of the distribution.
 Furthermore, motivated by the success in describing non-perturbative corrections using a simple basis of functions \cite{Ligeti:2008ac}, we will show that we can choose a simple analytic form of the function $F_\CSS$ as the initial approximation.
 Further improvements can be systematically added, if needed.

 It is also interesting to see that this approach includes as a special case the standard DDT, which is a shift of the first moment.
 Performing a Taylor expansion for a small shift, we have

 where $\Delta_D$ is the first moment of the function $F_\CSS$,